 So to re-cap… MEPs sit in the European Parliament (EP) and are democratically elected by the 28 Member States that make up the EU.
 The European Commission has the power of initiation and is headed by a College of 28 Commissioners, one from each member state, each responsible for different policy areas and each chosen by their national government.
 The Commission produces proposals and working documents for debate by the Parliament and Council.
 The Council is composed of ministers from national governments.
 The parliament’s final agreement is needed for legislation to be adopted.

 The Work of the European Parliament

 Each MEP sits on at least one main committee and holds a substitute seat on a secondary committee.
 This allows them to develop expertise in particular policy areas and deal more efficiently with proposals.
 With each proposal MEPs will consider how it affects their country as a whole and in particular the region they were elected to represent.
 MEPs will discuss the proposals with their own delegation and with MEPs from the political Group their delegation is aligned with.
-For example, the British Conservatives are currently grouped together with other euro-realist parties from across the EU under the membership of the ECR – European Conservatives and Reformists Group.
-It is the case that national delegations do not always agree with the wider political Group.
 When it comes to voting, the Whips Office of a delegation (responsible for keeping check on voting records) will produce a separate voting list from that of the Group for MEPs to follow.